-Craig Drummond was appointed as a member of the FRAA on 15 September 2021, and will serve a five-year term.
+Craig Drummond was appointed as a member of the FRAA on 15 September 2021 and served until 30 June 2023.

 Craig served as Chief Executive Officer of Medibank from July 2016 to May 2021.
 Prior to joining Medibank, Craig was Group Executive Finance and Strategy of National Australia Bank (NAB), and Chief Executive Officer and Country Head of Bank of America Merrill Lynch (Australia).

 Earlier in his career, Craig worked in equity research at JBWere, and subsequently held roles including Chief Operating Officer, Chief Executive Officer and Executive Chairman of Goldman Sachs JBWere.

 Craig is the President of the Geelong Football Club Limited, Chairman of Transurban Co Ltd, Board Director of the Australian Foundation Investment Company Limited, and a Governor of The Ian Potter Foundation.